tutomiko/nam/README.md

 pytest
 ```

+## Status
+Development and testing is actively ongoing.
+The API will remain the same, so all changes will be to internals, not the API surface.
+Safe to integrate in only that regard, but note the warning below.

 ## Experimental / Partial
 This is a partial release of what was internal tooling.
 Most of the unit tests were not included, and most documentation has been stripped